Skip to main content

 New Orleans Cuisine At The White House

 What would a visit to the White House by a New Orleans guest be without savoring some of its cuisine?
-White chef Sam Kass was busy preparing savory, southern samples.
+White House chef Sam Kass was busy preparing savory, southern samples.

 “I can tell you that our staff is excited about the 30-foot po’ boy we’re serving at lunch today”, said Obama.